“Love is the spirit of this community, and service its gift.

 We encourage you to find out what you believe for yourself.
 We have no creed.
 We believe that experience is essential to understanding and integrating religious truths into our lives.
 We affirm that our everyday lives and relationships are sacred, filled with experiences that change us.
 We agree to disagree in love about personal issues of faith.

-Here in the Westport Congregation we are a diverse community of individuals and families, old and young, and gay and straight.
+Here in the Unitarian Universalist Congregation in Westport we are a diverse community of individuals and families, old and young, and gay and straight.
 We are people from a variety of faith backgrounds.
 Most of us were not born UU’s.
 Here now together we affirm those values we hold in common, explore those mysteries we cannot prove, live with our questions and share each other’s journeys.

 In 2002, the Small Group Ministry program began at the church as a way to help build and nurture personal connections and foster shared spiritual exploration.
 The vision is to deepen and enlarge our shared ministry—to ourselves, to each other, and to our community.
 Groups of 8-10 people meet once a month with a trained facilitator to discuss spiritual topics.
 Group members share their journeys, listen deeply and learn from experiences of others.